craic/simple_tooltip/README.markdown

 Prerequisites
 =============

-The initial release of SimpleTooltip works [Rails](http://rubyonrails.org "Rails 3") and [jQuery](http://jquery.com "jQuery").
+The initial release of Simple Tooltip works with [Rails 3](http://rubyonrails.org "Rails 3") and [jQuery](http://jquery.com "jQuery").
 It is not expected to work with Rails 2.

 Installation
 ============

-SimpleTooltip is distributed as a Ruby Gem and is installed in an application via a Rails generator.
+Simple Tooltip is distributed as a Ruby Gem and is installed in an application via a Rails generator.

 1: Install the gem on your system